gdsc-uba/Flow/README.md

 ## Get the App!
-You can get the .apk file [here](https://drive.google.com/file/d/1IOJSzM4sbsL-S9HZfYWqo0gfugHiwLAM/view?usp=sharing).
+You can get the .apk file [here](https://drive.google.com/file/d/124QTZ1PaLzvxsotc0n0AT40n7tSDHX2h/view?usp=sharing).
-Download and extract the zip file to get the apk.
+Download and install the app.
 ## Usage
 * Manually enable app to access location.
 * Open the app.